antonfirsov/docs/2020/08-Aug/interop/interop.md

 In .NET 5, we introduced [`ComWrappers`](https://github.com/dotnet/runtime/issues/1845) ([dotnet/runtime#32091](https://github.com/dotnet/runtime/pull/32091)) as a mechanism for third parties to generate custom wrappers. `ComWrappers` is an abstract class that consumers can subclass in order create wrappers that integrate into the built-in runtime system's management of object identity and lifetime.
 It is currently only supported on Windows.

-The runtime distinguishes between COM objects by the value of the [`IUnknown`](https://docs.microsoft.com/windows/win32/api/unknwn/nn-unknwn-iunknown) interface exposed by each object.
+The runtime distinguishes between COM objects by the pointer to the [`IUnknown`](https://docs.microsoft.com/windows/win32/api/unknwn/nn-unknwn-iunknown) instance exposed by each object.
 When getting an RCW for a COM object, the runtime will first check if an RCW already exists for that COM object identity.
 If an RCW already exists, that RCW will be reused; otherwise, a new RCW will be created.
 Similarly, the runtime maintains managed object identity.
 When getting a CCW for a managed object, the runtime will first check if there is already a CCW associated with that managed object.
 If a CCW already exists, that CCW will be used; otherwise, a new one will be created.

 With the `ComWrappers` API, the runtime will continue to handle ensuring that object identity is respected while allowing for integration - through the overrides of [`ComWrappers.CreateObject`](https://docs.microsoft.com/dotnet/api/system.runtime.interopservices.comwrappers.createobject) and [`ComWrappers.ComputeVtables`](https://docs.microsoft.com/dotnet/api/system.runtime.interopservices.comwrappers.computevtables) - at the point where it is determined a wrapper needs to be created.
 For example, if there is a subclass of `ComWrappers` named `MyComWrappers` being used for RCW and CCW creation: